dgrebb/hubot/README.md

 # hubot scripts

-a collection of hubot scripts
+a collection of hubot scripts (specific for slack integration)